 Pay attention to the check engine light when it comes on.
 The problem may be a quick fix like a loose gas cap or it could be a major issue causing havoc on your engine.
 Attempt the quick fixes on your own; if the light is still on after doing so, take your vehicle in to get serviced.

-Having a heavy foot puts you at greater risk of being involved in a crash.
+Having a lead foot puts you at greater risk of being involved in a crash.
 Traveling at the speed limit makes it easier for you to brake gradually instead of slamming on the brakes.
 According to the National Highway Traffic Safety Administration (NHTSA), there were 9,478 speed-related fatalities in 2019.

-Just because a car is approaching a stop sign, does not mean they will actually stop.
+Just because a car is approaching a stop sign does not mean they will actually stop.
 Signal lights are sometimes left on after we turn; therefore, if someone has a signal light on, it does not always mean they will be turning.
 Don’t make assumptions about what another driver is going to do next.

-9. Stay alert and aware
+9. Stay Alert and Aware.

 One of the simplest and highly effective tips is always to know what is going on in front of you, behind you, and on both sides of your vehicle.
+To do this, you must minimize distractions such as using a phone, eating, applying makeup, etc.

-Insurance companies represent their insured when their insured is at fault in a crash.
+Insurance companies represent their insured when their insured is at-fault in a crash.
 Their ultimate goal is to reduce or deny the payment you are owed.
 Understanding the ways another driver may be at-fault for your injuries will help you make an informed decision of whether or not you need an injury lawyer to assist you in your road to recovery.
 As part of the investigation, your personal injury lawyer will examine what the driver was doing in the moments leading up to your crash.
 In addition, they will collect evidence to prove the driver was somehow distracted or behaved negligently while operating their motor vehicle.

 Your injury lawyer will look for the following types of driver error:

-• Distracted Driving.
+- Distracted driving.
 One of the top causes of car accidents from human error is distracted driving.
 Despite what many of us choose to believe, the brain isn’t capable of focusing on more than one task at a time.
 This includes driving and texting, eating, reading, grooming, or talking on the phone.

-• Aggressive and reckless driving.
+- Aggressive and reckless driving.
 According to the National Highway Traffic Safety Administration (NHSTA), aggressive driving is when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”

-• Fatigue.
+- Fatigue.
 In 2019, the NTHSA reported 697 deaths caused by crashes related to drowsy driving.
 It is best to stay away from the wheel if you are having a hard time keeping your eyes open.

-No matter the cause of your car accident we have a car accident lawyer ready to investigate your claim to the fullest.
+No matter the cause of your car accident, we have a car accident lawyer ready to investigate your claim to the fullest.

 Stay Alert: Other Common Causes of Car Crashes